abrhaleitela/Transferring-Monolingual-Model-to-Low-Resource-Language/README.md

  ## TigXLNet:
- A new transformer model for low-resource language Tigrinya is also released publically and be accessed as in the following:
+ A new general purpose transformer model for low-resource language Tigrinya is also released to the public and be accessed as in the following:

     from transformers import AutoConfig, AutoModel
     config = AutoConfig.from_pretrained("abryee/TigXLNet")